MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

-This reference architecture provides a recommended baseline infrastructure architecture to deploy an Azure Kubernetes Service (AKS) cluster.
-It uses our design principles and is based on AKS [Architectural best practices](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service) from the [Azure Well-Architected Framework](/azure/well-architected/).
-These resources help guide an interdisciplinary or multiple distinct teams like networking, security, and identity through deploying this general purpose infrastructure.
+This article provides a recommended baseline infrastructure architecture to deploy an Azure Kubernetes Service (AKS) cluster.
+It uses our design principles and is based on AKS [architectural best practices](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service) from the [Azure Well-Architected Framework](/azure/well-architected/).
+This article helps guide multiple distinct groups like networking, security, and identity teams when they deploy this general-purpose infrastructure.

 This architecture isn't focused on a workload.
 It concentrates on the AKS cluster itself.
 This information is the minimum recommended baseline for most AKS clusters.
-It integrates with Azure services that deliver observability, a network topology that supports multi-regional growth, and secures the in-cluster traffic.
+It integrates with Azure services that deliver observability, provide a network topology that supports multi-regional growth, and secure in-cluster traffic.

 Your business requirements influence the target architecture and it can vary between different application contexts.
 Consider the architecture as your starting point for preproduction and production stages.

-You can find an implementation of this architecture on [GitHub: AKS baseline reference implementation](https://github.com/mspnp/aks-baseline).
+You can use an implementation of this architecture on [GitHub: AKS baseline reference implementation](https://github.com/mspnp/aks-baseline).
 Use it as an alternative starting point and configure the reference architecture based on your needs.

 > [!NOTE]
 > The reference architecture requires knowledge of Kubernetes and its concepts.
 If you need a refresher, see the [**Learn more about AKS**](#learn-more-about-aks) section for resources.